mcstaiano/ITALERT/README.md

 ---
 **Paper**:
 Staiano, M. C., Han, L., Monti, J., & Chiusaroli, F. (2025).
-ITALERT: Assessing the quality of LLMs and NMT in translating Italian emergency response text.
+ITALERT: : Assessing the Quality of LLMs and NMT in Translating Italian Emergency Response Text.
 In Proceedings of the 20th Machine Translation Summit, Translator and Users Track.
 Geneva, Switzerland.